katieh819/katieh819/README.md

-- 👋 Hi, I’m @katieh819
+- 👋 Hi, I’m Katie Herchenbach
-- 👀 I’m interested in
 - 🌱 I’m currently learning Business Intelligence Analytics
 - 💞️ I’m looking to collaborate on potential employers and other analysts
-- 📫 How to reach me cell or email
+- 📫 Reach me via cell or email
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I became a mom in 2023

 <!---